sethbrasile/personal-blog/content/cv.md

 #### DKBInnovative
 #### Jun 2021 - Mar 2023 · 1 yr 10 mos

 I designed and implemented systems to automate the tracking and management of cyber security and compliance for Enterprise servers and workstations in the health, manufacturing and government sectors.
+This work was mostly in powershell, but also included linux servers and mac clients.
 I built a proof-of-concept MSP code delivery + RMM platform in golang.
+This platform included an "agent" that could be installed on linux/mac/pc and a server-side message broker service which sent commands using GRPC over mutual-TLS.

 ### Point of Sale Business Analyst
 #### The Chickasaw Nation